ThiagoCarrenho/IC-particoes/README.md

 # IC-particoes EN

-  The files shown here, all in MATLAB, are for calculate the number of irrestrict partitions of n, and were done as part of an cientific iniciation, which first relatory (especific of these files) is present in https://www.ime.unicamp.br/~mac/db/2020-2S-224831.pdf (in brazilian portuguese) and a brief explanation is found in https://www.youtube.com/watch?t=1008&v=SYa9EA8n-AI&feature=youtu.be&ab_channel=IMECCUNICAMP (also in brazilian portuguese), and the final relatory is present in https://www.ime.unicamp.br/~mac/db/2021-1S-224831.pdf.
+  The files shown here, all in MATLAB, are for calculate the number of irrestrict partitions of n, and were done as part of an cientific iniciation, which first relatory (especific of these files) is present in https://www.ime.unicamp.br/~mac/db/2020-2S-224831.pdf (in brazilian portuguese) and a brief explanation is found in https://www.youtube.com/watch?t=1008&v=SYa9EA8n-AI&feature=youtu.be&ab_channel=IMECCUNICAMP (also in brazilian portuguese), and the final relatory is present in https://www.ime.unicamp.br/~mac/db/2021-1S-224831.pdf, with its explanation found at https://youtu.be/da00Q7eBWc4?t=3515.
   This cientific iniciation were done under guidance of Professor José Plínio de Oliveira Santos, and financed by CNPq through PIBIC.
-Also done as a part of a discipline of IMECC-UNICAMP: MS777 - Supervised Project I.
+Also done as a part of two disciplines of IMECC-UNICAMP: MS777 - Supervised Project I and MS877 - Supervised Project II.
   The files are some nested functions, but three of them are main, with the same intention, computate the number of irrestrict partitions of n, simply choose the best for your purpose:
 - particao.m defines a function that receives an input of a natural n and outputs p(n).
 - particoes_de_n.m is a program that computes p(n) and processing time, but it needs to change line 4 for the desired n.